Inside you’ll find an in depth guide to creating a family culture. This is part of a series so be sure to check out the other posts as they come…

 - Do you watch a lot of movies with the kids?

-- Morning or bedtime devotions a normal part of your day?
+- Are morning or bedtime devotions a normal part of your day?

 - What do you do on the weekends?